Jiayif/Transformer-Fake-News-Detection/README.md

 ## Critical Analysis

-1. For the current model, we only take top 500 words in the text due to training resources.
-It may caused some problems when the model meet the large text if its context is highly relevant.
-We may obtain more resources in the futrue for this problem.
+1. The current model can only take first 500 words in the text due to training resources.
+It might cause problems when a long text is entered into the model which context is highly relevant.

-2. The model can't give correct prediction for those long text of personal emotional expression.

-3. if the input text is too short, it often judges it as fake news due to our strategy of truncating top 500 words and padding short text.
+2. When the input text is too short, it often judges it as fake news due to our strategy of truncating first 500 words and padding short text.

    ### Further improvement

-   1. We may add more data features such as title, author information to improve the model.
+   1. We may add more features such as title, author information to improve the model.
-   2. As for some news, they just predict or represent their opinions on certain situations, we may include Neutral result when we classify the data.
+   2. The current pre-trained model RoBERTa is still quite slow when trainning on big datasets.
+Probably we can try other models and compare the runtime and performance of the models.

 ## Hugging face links: